African Renaissance

 The African Renaissance is the concept that the African people shall overcome the current challenges confronting the continent and achieve cultural, scientific, and economic renewal.
 This concept was first articulated by Cheikh Anta Diop in a series of essays between 1946 and 1960, later collected in a book titled Towards the African Renaissance.
 Diop's ideas were further popularized by former President of South Africa Thabo Mbeki during his tenure as Deputy President, where the African Renaissance continues to play a key role in the post-apartheid intellectual agenda.

 Description

 The African Renaissance is a philosophical and political movement to end the violence, elitism, corruption, and poverty believed to plague the African continent, and to replace them with a more just and equitable order.
-Mbeki proposes doing so primarily by encouraging education, and reversing the "brain drain" of African intellectuals.
-He also encourages Africans to take pride in their heritage, and to take charge of their lives.
 For Noel Moukala, however, the African Renaissance cannot exist without first achieving African Unity.

 Okumu compiled a list of perceived African traits that he believes are worthy of preservation and continuation.
 These include aspects of interpersonal relations, such as "social inclusion, hospitality, and generous sharing," as well as attentive and perceptive listening.
 He additionally argues that social acceptance is not based on wealth, but on the basis of relationships to others.